reald/anytone-flash-tools/at878uv_memory.md

 [...]
 ```
 On entry adter another.
 100 bytes per dataset?
-More management information at 0x04340000++?
+More management information at 0x04340000 when writing.

 ## Analog Address Book (0x02940000)